 W8EDU is currently administering licensing exams through the Laurel VEC, which charges no exam fees.
 For our current exam schedule, look here: https://www.laurelvec.com/?team=CARC

 0) Sign up for the Exam: If you’ve already got a Technician class license or higher, you can easily register at the exam session.
-If you haven’t got a callsign yet, you’ll need either a Social Security Number or FCC Registration Number to sign up.
-You may want to register for an FCC Registration Number (FRN) before coming to the exam.
+If you haven’t got a callsign yet, you’ll need an FCC Registration Number to sign up.
+You will want to register for an FCC Registration Number (FRN) before coming to the exam.
 Bring your FRN and the address you used to register for it with you.
-If you don’t have a SSN, you’ll need to register for an FRN; note that ham radio has no citizenship requirement.
+Note that ham radio has no citizenship requirement.

 1) Study for the Exam: The Technician class exam is 35 multiple-choice questions, of which you need to get 27 correct to pass.
 All possible questions are publicly available in the question pool: http://www.arrl.org/tech-question-pool .
 We recommend the No-Nonsense Study Guide 2018-2022 to cover the exam material.
 If you prefer something more in-depth, the club has license manuals for all 3 classes that you can borrow.
 There are also manuals in the KSL collection, and available through OhioLink.
 We recommend the summary-style manuals, rather than the Q&A ones.
 Take practice tests at www.aa9pw.com to ensure you’re prepared to take the exam; another site (that has the current Technician question pool) is Hamexam.org.
 A couple more are hamstudy.org & wavetalkers.com.
 This is a good indicator of readiness: If you’re not generally passing practice exams, you’re probably not ready; if you’re passing them reliably, then you probably are.